 No exact number is known for how many people will be affected, Polyak said, but it is “more than a couple, less than 10.”

-Page 2 of 3 - “In some of those cases, some will be released.
+“In some of those cases, some will be released.
 Some cases will be precautionary.
 We don’t know what our needs are,” said Polyak.